S. Kalyanaraman: Contributions

 He notated a book, the first volume of GNB compositions with Trichur V. Ramachandran, which was released by GNB.

 As a musical innovator he faced much criticism for creating new ragas such as the dwi-madhyama ragas in which he eschewed the panchama of the first 36 mela ragas substituting it with the prathi-madhyama.
 Apart from theoretically creating a set of 36 new ragas, he demonstrated them at a Music Academy lecture in 1993.
 He was scorned by critics that he could only handle the "rare stuff" of Carnatic music.
 He composed several varnams, krithis (some in ashtaragamalika format) and thillanas in both popular and vivadi ragas.
 Like his guru, he refrained from using a mudra.

 He was a strict teacher and expected devotion to the art from his students, alienating many of them.
 Noted among his disciples are his wife Bhushany Kalyanaraman, Prof. Gowri Kuppuswamy, Brinda Venkataramanan and the popular playback singer Anuradha Sriram.

 He emphasized shruthi clarity that he felt Carnatic musicians lacked, unlike their Hindustani counterparts.
 He formulated and tested methods to improve shruthi clarity in Carnatic musicians and innovative teaching methods.
 He planned a book with his findings, but it was never published.

 Legacy

 Kalyanaraman's influence undeniably bore the GNB mudra.
 Though criticized many for his musical prowess, his renditions and contributions finally gained popularity among the younger generation.
 He is held in high regard by senior contemporaries such as T. N. Seshagopalan, Dr. M. Balamuralikrishna, M. S. Gopalakrishnan and Lalgudi Jayaraman, Kalyanaraman's contribution to Carnatic music is noteworthy.

-The SKR Trust, established by his wife and student Smt Bhushan Kalyanaraman promotes his music and his legacy.
+The SKR Trust, established by his wife and student Smt Bhushany Kalyanaraman promotes his music and his legacy.
 A documentary of his life and work was released by Kalakendra Sanskriti Series The Sunaadha Vinodhan in a DVD format.